Loving God and loving neighbor here in central Vermont and to the ends of the earth—all to the glory of God.

 Pastor Josh

-L: What do you believe about the fulfillment of the Old Covenant Law?
+L: Christian, what do you believe about the Incarnation?

 Greeting Your Neighbors